Among the students considering an engineering degree, Artificial Intelligence is a great shift as a stream.

 Pamela McCorduck, the famous American author of AI books, refers to the AI effect as an “Odd Paradox.”

-She says, “practical AI successes, computational programs that achieved intelligent behavior, were soon assimilated into whatever application domain they were found to be useful in, and became silent partners alongside other problem-solving approaches, which left AI researchers to deal only with the “failures,” the tough nuts that couldn’t yet be cracked.”
+She says, “practical AI successes, computational programs that achieved intelligent behaviour, were soon assimilated into whatever application domain they were found to be useful in, and became silent partners alongside other problem-solving approaches, which left AI researchers to deal only with the “failures,” the tough nuts that couldn’t yet be cracked.”

 AI in BML Munjal University: